konsensusnetwork/quarto-book-template-en/README.md

 ### Prerequisites

 - **Quarto:** Ensure you have the latest version of Quarto installed.
-Download it from the [Quarto Downloads Page](https://quarto.org/docs/get-started/installation.html).
+Download it from the [Quarto Downloads Page](https://quarto.org/docs/get-started/).
-- **LaTeX (for PDF output):** Install a LaTeX distribution like [TinyTeX](https://yihui.org/tinytex/) if you plan to generate PDF versions.

 ### Installation